dagraham/etm-tk/etmTk/help/PREFERENCES.md

     icsitem_file: ~/.etm/etmitem.ics

-### idle_minimum
+### idle_minutes

-    idle_minimum: 10
+    idle_minutes: 10

-When the idle timer is running and a action timer is started or restarted, only open the dialog to assign idle time if the current idle time is at least this many minutes.
+When the idle timer is running and an action timer is started or restarted, only open the dialog to assign idle time if the current idle time is at least this many minutes.

 ### local_timezone